wgeesey/Jupyter/README.md

 # Jupyter

-Code snippets

-## Interactive Visualizations with Ipywidgets
+### Interactive Visualizations with Ipywidgets
 This repository contains a series of interactive visualizations using ipywidgets in Python (or notebooks) that I have worked on during my Data Science and Jupyter journey.

-### The examples demonstrate how to create interactive elements within Jupyter Notebooks:
+#### The examples demonstrate how to create interactive elements within Jupyter Notebooks:

 Sine Wave Visualization: Interactive plots of sine waves with adjustable frequency sliders.
 Language Selector: A dropdown menu to select and display programming language descriptors.